Where are felony drugs prohibited in the Virginia Code?

 Upon the prosecution of a person for a violation of this section, ownership or occupancy of premises or vehicle upon or in which a controlled substance was found shall not create a presumption that such person either knowingly or intentionally possessed such controlled substance.

 Given this language, it’s clear that just because the accused was in a car where drugs were found doesn’t mean that he’s guilty of possession.
 Instead, the court looks to evidence to prove he possessed it.
 Specifically, it must be proved that the accused was aware of “the presence and character of the controlled substance.”

 Exactly how they prove knowledge of “presence and character” depends on the facts of each case.
 And believe me, this issue has been litigated time and time again (and will continue to be litigated.)
 But some of the common facts a court looks for is:

 1) Did the accused admit to knowing about the drugs?

 2) The location of the drugs in proximity to the accused.

 3) Were there other individuals in close proximity?

 4) Actions taken by the accused to demonstrate a guilty conscious?

 5) The nature of the drugs found, ie was there so much that it couldn’t be missed or was it just a small amount that could have easily gone unnoticed?

 Keep in mind; this is not an exhaustive list.
 It’s also important to note that judges are human beings too.
 So one judge may find accused possessed drugs where another wouldn’t.
-So if you’re charged, this is an issue your attorney will need to thoroughly consider.
+So if you’re charged, this is an issue your attorney will need to consider thoroughly.